rasmusab/distribution_diagrams/readme_rel_links.md

 If you don't want to bother with generating your own images you can download png and svg images for all the distributions [here](distribution_diagrams.zip).
 The actual script that generated the images is available [here](create_diagrams.R) which might be useful to look at as it contains many examples of how `plot_dist` works.

-I've also made a nifty templat you can use together with the open-source [Libre Office Draw](http://www.libreoffice.org/features/draw/) that makes it really easy to make Kruschke style diagrams.
+I've also made a nifty template you can use together with the open-source [Libre Office Draw](http://www.libreoffice.org/features/draw/) that makes it really easy to make Kruschke style diagrams.
 Download the template [here](krusche_style_diagrams_template.odg).
 A file with some extra distributions for Libre Office Draw is available [here](extra_distributions.odg).
-If you
+I also made a short screencast that shows how to use this template:

 [![Screencast video link](screencast_image.jpeg)](http://youtu.be/uSJ2S900UHA)

 Plot size and output format
 ---------------------------